Ostego160/Spectra/README.md

 --The color has been set to light blue with half opacity

 love.graphics.setColor ( spectra:mix('purple', 255, 300, 'green', .5) )
---The color has been set to a purple/green mix with increased brightness (shade is 300)
+--The color has been set to a purple/green mix with increased brightness
 ```

 ### Gradient